Sunivihaan/Azure-women-hackathon-Mudra-Chatbot/source/README.md

 # Mudra - The ChatBot

-This Bot was created using the [Bot Framework v4](https://dev.botframework.com), an AI based cognitive service, to implement simple Question and Answer conversational patterns, and can answer questions in more than 60 languages.
+Mudra- chatBot was created using the [Bot Framework v4](https://dev.botframework.com), an AI based cognitive service, to implement simple Question and Answer conversational patterns, and can answer questions in more than 60 languages.
 The Bot uses the [QnA Maker](https://www.qnamaker.ai) as well as the [Text Translator API](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/).
-The [QnA Maker Service](https://www.qnamaker.ai) enables you to build, train and publish a simple question and answer bot based on FAQ URLs, structured documents or editorial content in minutes.
-In this sample, I demonstrate how to use the QnA Maker service in combination with the Text Translator to answer questions asked in more than 60 languages.
+We had implemented the chatbot with QnA Maker service in combination with the Text Translator to answer questions asked in more than 60 languages.

 ## Prerequisites